awslabs/llrt/README.md

 Used to explicitly specify a preferred platform for the Node.js package resolver.
 The default is `browser`.
 If `node` is specified, "node" takes precedence in the search path.
 If a value other than `browser` or `node` is specified, it will behave as if "browser" was specified.

+As a side effect of specifying `node`, some methods of the `node:v8` module will become available.

+### `LLRT_PSEUDO_V8_STATS=1`

+By default, `llrt:qjs` is available as the module for obtaining engine statistics.

+However, if you want to use the `node:v8` module for reasons such as compatibility with Node.js, you can opt in by setting this environment variable to `1`.

+### `LLRT_SDK_CONNECTION_WARMUP=1`

+Initializes TLS connections in parallel during function init which significantly reduces cold starts due.
+Enabled by default, can be disabled with value `0` or `false`

 ### `LLRT_TLS_VERSION=value`

 Set the TLS version to be used for network connections.
 By default only TLS 1.2 is enabled.
 TLS 1.3 can also be enabled by setting this variable to `1.3`

-### `LLRT_ASYNC_HOOKS=value`

-When using asynchronous hooks, the hooking function inside QuickJS is activated.
-This is disabled by default as there is concern that it may have a significant impact on performance.

-By setting this environment variable to `1`, the asynchronous hook function can be enabled, allowing you to track asynchronous processing using the `async_hooks` module.

 ## Benchmark Methodology